alphagov/govuk_publishing_components/docs/component_conventions.md

 Follow the [GOV.UK Frontend JS conventions](https://github.com/alphagov/govuk-frontend/blob/master/docs/contributing/coding-standards/js.md).

-Scripts should use the [module pattern provided by govuk_frontend_toolkit](https://github.com/alphagov/govuk_frontend_toolkit/blob/master/docs/javascript.md#modules) and be linted using [StandardJS](https://standardjs.com/).
+Scripts should use the [module pattern](https://github.com/alphagov/govuk_publishing_components/blob/master/docs/javascript-modules.md) and be linted using [StandardJS](https://standardjs.com/).

 Most components should have an option to include arbitrary data attributes (see the [checkboxes component](https://components.publishing.service.gov.uk/component-guide/checkboxes/checkboxes_with_data_attributes) for example).
 These can be used for many purposes including tracking (see the [select component](https://components.publishing.service.gov.uk/component-guide/select/with_tracking) for [example code](https://github.com/alphagov/govuk_publishing_components/blob/master/app/assets/javascripts/govuk_publishing_components/components/select.js)) but specific tracking should only be added to a component where there is a real need for it.